LEE12365/LEE12365.github.io/_pages/about.md

 ======
 - 2025.02: 📣 One conference paper is accepted by ISMRM 2025.
 - 2025.02: 📣 One paper is accepted by EJNMMI Physics.
+- 2025.05: 📣 Three conference papers are accepted by SNMMI 2025.
+- 2025.06: 📣 One paper is accepted by MICCAI 2025.
+- 2025.06: 📣 Invited to give an oral presentation at the 2025 SNMMI conference.

 🏆 Honors and Awards